-31
+reliable, and

+timely.

+• Employees'

+and

+Company's

+actions are in

+compliance

 with policies,

 standards,

 procedures,

 and

 applicable

 laws and

 regulations.

-regulations.

 • Resources are

 acquired

 economically,

 used

 efficiently,

 and

 adequately

 protected.

-Objectives
+• Objectives

 and goals for

 operations or

 programs are

 achieved.

-ucilieveu.

-F.66 4 ii

 • Effectiveness,

 efficiency and

 continuous

 improvement

 are promoted

 in the

 Company's

 operating

 systems and

 processes.

-r.
-500000.
+L